skaftisveins/Python-Tkinter-Password-Manager-Day-29/README.md

 ### save():
 Save method writes your info to a data.json if no entry fields are empty.
-Added check if website already exists in database, popupbox will give warnning with a Yes or No options to ovwerwrite.
+Added check if website already exists in database, popupbox will give warning with a Yes or No options to overwrite.
 Then it clears the entry fields, if saved successfull!
 Wrapped it in a try catch block with except FileNotFoundError, else and finally